ParallelMaths/parallel/pages/7-02-marie-curie.md

 :::

 ::: problem id=5_5 marks=1
 __5.5__ Encode the word BOX with a shift of 52 into a new 3-letter word.

-When you translate BOX into numbers, add 52 to each number and convert the result back into letters, you get:
+In other words, translate BOX into numbers, add 52 to each number and convert the result back into letters:

 * [ ] APY
 * [x] BOX